 Stop 1: Brunch – A La Maison Grand

 There is no harm in having a little rest when travelling.
 After all, the first 2 days in Budapest were extremely busy.
-So, allow yourself sometime to take it easy and enjoy the morning at a slow paste.
+So, allow yourself some time to take it easy and enjoy the morning at a slow paste.
 I recommend getting some food to line your tummy as for the next activity is going to take A LOOOOOT of energy.

 Option 1: Caving Beneath Budapest

 Did you know that Budapest has a cave system that runs underneath the capital city?
 And as if that wasn’t enough, it is possible to crawl through the caves and explore beneath Budapest.
 YES, THAT’S RIGHT CRAWL THROUGH THE CAVES!

 I know this sounds like an extremely scary experience and I would be lying if I said I wasn’t a little bit nervous while taking part.
 However, it is a once in a life time experience and if you are a little bit of a dare devil like me, it is the perfect activity for you.

 The experience takes a little over 3 hours to complete and consists of tight spaces, complete darkness and well, a cave.
 It cost about 10,000 HUF to take part in the guided tour.
 Which in my opinion is 100% completely worth it.
 Book your tour here.